 If you’re thirsty, you can try Craftbeer Corner Coeln.

-At the city’s first proper taphouse and with over 15 (daily changing) craft beers from all over Germany and the world, you’ll be sure to find something that suits your taste (as long as you like beer, of course).
+At the city’s first proper taphouse and with over 15 (daily changing) craft beers from all over Germany and the world, you’ll be sure to find something that suits your taste.

-And now: time for some Kölsch!
-No weekend Cologne itinerary would be complete without it.
+No weekend Cologne itinerary would be complete without the city’s signature drink.

-First things first: Kölsch isn’t served like other beers; instead, it arrives in 0.2L glasses with automatic refills unless you cap your glass with your coaster.
+First things first: Kölsch isn’t served like other beers.
+Instead, it arrives in 0.2L glasses with automatic refills unless or until you cap your glass with your coaster.

 A word of warning: Kölsch is cheap, light and easy to drink, so it’s easy to have at least a couple more glasses than you were planning on…hic!